 Good People - Good Water - Good Fish

 Arrived, but where?
-I was looking for a state park that had trout, but I couldn't find anything.
-I found an opening between some trees and park behind them to get two hours of sleep.
-I woke up a 5am and drove 30 miles to the first McDonald's to get Wifi, so I could work.
+I was looking for a state park with trout, but I couldn't find anything.
+I found an opening between trees and parked behind them to get two hours of sleep.
+I woke up at 5 am and drove 30 miles to the first McDonald's to get Wi-Fi so I could work.

-I finished my client's morning calls and had two hours.
-After doing some quick internet search, I realized at 3am I ran into a trout farm.
-I asked myself, "What would Lauren do?"
+I finished my client's morning calls and had two hours until they started up again.
+After a quick internet search, I realized that at 3 am, I ran into a trout farm, then I asked myself, "What would Lauren do?"
 My wife is very adventurous, and I've learned to do crazy things.
-So, I drove back 30 miles to where I slept the night.
-It was the Swiss Alps of trout hatcheries.
+So, I drove back 30 miles to where I slept the night. it turned out It was the Swiss Alps of trout hatcheries.
 With little bridges between the ponds, freshly cut grass, and pine trees.
-Most hatchers look like concrete swimming pools with barb wire.
+Most hatchers look like concrete swimming pools with barbed wire.

 I talked to the caretakers who worked like dogs to keep the place up.
 They were going stock the river in the next hour.
-They said in 20 minutes down a country road off a small bridge, fifty rainbows 14 inches plus trout will be dropped.
+They said in 20 minutes, down a country road off a small bridge, fifty rainbows 14 inches plus trout would be dropped.

 I waited, and sure enough, the truck drove up.
 After the drop, I fished with a green copper john and landed two large rainbows.
 But it wasn't easy.
-I kept losing them as it was hard to set the hook off a bridge.
-Slow almost all the trout move to cover.
+I kept losing them because setting the hook off a bridge was hard.
+Slowly, almost all the trout move to cover.
 I drove back to McDonald's and finished my afternoon conference call.

 I did drive up about 50 miles and fished another stream, Long Pine Creek.
 I wanted to catch a trout that was not just dropped for a truck.
 That night I eat my stocked trout.

 East Branch Verdigre Creek 1st Trout.
 Grilled Later